 The Town established the Route 67 West Business District with the intent of providing a land use scheme that would advance the development of the Business Park.
-According to Stillwater Zoning Local of the land area within the Business Park is vacant or has limited use or development.
-Law, the purpose of the Route 67 West Business District is to, "provide opportunity for commercial, light industrial and mixeduse development along western portions of Route 67 where adequate land use and infrastructure exist and development is complementary to the Town's economic development interests."
+According to Stillwater Zoning Local of the land area within the Business Park is vacant or has development.

-1,400 ACRE Business Park is now zoned Route 67

-West Business District, which allows for economic development uses, including research and development, warehousing, and industrial manufacture and processing
+Business Park is now zoned Route 67 West Business District, which allows for economic development uses, including research and development, warehousing, and industrial manufacture and processing